Sunni view of Ali: Background

 As the cousin and son-in-law of the Islamic prophet Muhammad, Ali ibn Abi Talib was likely the first male to profess Islam.
 He significantly contributed to Muhammad's cause inside and outside the battlefield.
-After his death in 632 CE, Muhammad was succeeded by Abu Bakr, Umar, and Uthman in the capacity of caliphs.
-Uthman was widely accused, among other things, of nepotism towards his clan, the Umayyads.
-He was subsequently assassinated in 656, after which Ali was elected caliph in Medina.
-His rule was immediately challenged by Talha ibn Ubayd Allah and Zubayr ibn al-Awwam, who aspired to the caliphate, and by Muhammad's widow Aisha bint Abu Bakr.
-Their rebellion was suppressed in the Battle of the Camel in 656.
-Still, the 657 Battle of Siffin with another pretender, Mu'awiya ibn Abu Sufyan, ended in stalemate and the formation of the Kharijites (lit. 'the seceders'), who seceded from Ali's army.
-A member of the Kharijites is thought to be responsible for the assassination of Ali in 661, which paved the way for Mu'awiya, who took over the caliphate in 661 and found the dynastic Umayyad caliphate.
+After his death in 632 CE, Muhammad was succeeded by Abu Bakr, Umar, and Uthman as caliphs of the Muslim community.
+Uthman was widely criticized for, among other things, nepotism towards his clan, the Umayyads.
+He was subsequently assassinated by rebels in 656, after which the rebels and the townspeople of Medina elected Ali as the next caliph.
+His rule was immediately challenged by most of the Quraysh, led by prominent companions Talha ibn Ubayd Allah and Zubayr ibn al-Awwam, and Muhammad's widow Aisha bint Abi Bakr, who refused to recognize Ali as caliph.
+They called for revenge against Uthman's killers and the election of a new caliph through shura (consultation).
+Ali emerged victorious against these early opponents at the Battle of the Camel near Basra in November 656, thereupon moving his capital to the Iraqi garrison town of Kufa.